 In the Mix

-Buri Rasa has an amazing cafe in the lovely piazza alike next to the beach.
+Buri Rasa has an amazing cafe in the lovely piazza next to the beach and it’s one of my favorite Koh Phangan cafes!
 They have delicious cake and pies.
 The selection varies so ask what’s on the menu when you visit.
-When I visited them they had, for instance, chocolate cake, coconut pie, muffins and banana cake.
+When I visited them they had, for instance, chocolate cake, coconut pie, muffins, and banana cake.